EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Retrieve the protocol state using the connection identifier C_V and optionally other information such as the 5-tuple.

-* Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the cipher suite CIPHER_SUITE_U, K_3, and IV_3.
+* Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the cipher suite SUITE_U, K_3, and IV_3.

-* Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite CIPHER_SUITE_U and the public authentication key of Party U.
+* Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite SUITE_U and the public authentication key of Party U.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

-*  Pass PAD_3, the connection identifiers (C_U, C_V), and the negotiated cipher suite CIPHER_SUITE_U to the application.
+*  Pass PAD_3, the connection identifiers (C_U, C_V), and the negotiated cipher suite SUITE_U to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 # EDHOC Authenticated with Symmetric Keys {#sym}